objcio/articles/2014-12-08-activity-tracing.md

 ---

+Tracking down crashes in asynchronous code is often hard, because the stack trace is confined to the crashed thread and you're missing contextual information.
+At the same time, writing asynchronous code has become significantly easier with technologies APIs like [libdispatch](TODO link Daniel's GCD article), operation queues, and [XPC](TODO link Daniel's XPC article).

-Activity tracing is a new technology in iOS 8 and OS X 10.10.
+Activity tracing is a new technology introduced in iOS 8 and OS X 10.10 that aims to alleviate this problem.
 This year's WWDC had an excellent [session][wwdcsession] about it, but we thought it would be a good idea to give another overview here, since it is not widely known yet.

-Activity tracing is a technique that allows you to augment crash reports with very useful information about the context and the events leading up to the crash, especially while using asynchronous APIs like libdispatch, `NSOperationQueue` or XPC.

 The basic idea is that work done in response to user interactions or other events is grouped under an activity, no matter if the work is done synchronously or if it's dispatched to other queues or processes.
 For example, if the user triggers a refresh in your app, you'll know that this particular user interaction caused a subsequent crash, even if it happens on a different queue and several other code paths could have lead to the crashing code as well.

 Activity tracing has three different parts to it: activities, breadcrumbs, and trace messages.
 We'll go into those in more detail below, but here's the gist of it: activities allow you to trace back the crashing code to its originating event in a cross-queue and cross-process manner.
 With breadcrumbs you can leave a trail of meaningful events across activities leading up to a crash.
 And finally, trace messages allow you to add further detail to the current activity.
 All this information will show up in the crash report in case anything goes wrong.

 Before we go into more detail, let me just quickly mention a potential pitfall when trying to get activity tracing to work: If the activity messages are not showing up, check the `system.log` for any messages like "Signature Validation Failed" from the `diagnosticd` daemon -- you might be running into code signing issues.
+Also, note that on iOS activity tracing only works on a real device, not in the Simulator.

 ## Activities